mmoran0032/essentials/EDITORS.rst

 You are using 4 spaces per tab, the *one-dark-ui* and *base16-tomorrow-dark-theme* themes, and even tab sizing.
-Additionally, in the *autocomplete-plus* package, adjust the confirming keymap.
+Additionally, in the *autocomplete-plus* package, adjust the confirming keymap, and in the *spell-check* package, add ``text.restructuredtext`` to the scope grammars.

 Atom packages
 ^^^^^^^^^^^^^